FHA-Approved Condos: What They Are And How To Find Them

 - The condo development must be completed.
 Developments still under construction won’t qualify for FHA financing.

-- The property must have insurance coverage
+- The property must have insurance coverage.

-- The homeowners association must keep at least 10% of its budget in reserve
+- The homeowners association must keep at least 10% of its budget in reserve.

-FHA Condo Requirements
+FHA Condo Approval Requirements

 The Pros And Cons Of FHA Loans For Condos